-The other great resource is NASA.
-We aren’t covering raster data in detail in this class, but that’s not because it isn’t useful – NASA has satellite data for the whole world with information on things like flood risk, elevations, air pollution, what kinds of plants are growing in different places (by looking at what wavelengths plants reflect, satellites can identify crops!) and more.
+Another great spatial data resource is satellite data!
+We aren’t covering raster data in detail in this class, but that’s not because it isn’t useful – NASA has satellite data for the whole world with information on things like elevation, flood risk, air pollution, what kinds of plants are growing in different places (by looking at what wavelengths plants reflect, satellites can identify crops!), satellite imagery (used for things like studying energy infrastructure, or for “financial intelligence” firms doing things like studying factory activity to predict company earnings ahead of official announcements), and more.
 It’s… obscene how much data they have.

 The Stanford Earthworks GIS Library is an amazing collection – not everything you find there will be accessible, but a lot will be, and if nothing else can point you to data providers.
 Other libraries also have some great resources (here’s Duke’s list), though I find the Stanford system to be especially searchable.

 And if you want data you can’t find and are at a library, consider reaching out to a reference librarian – these are people whose job is to help people doing research find the information they need, and many librarians now have GIS specialists!